test-optional colleges

 In a word (or two): not necessarily.

-More schools than ever are becoming test-optional colleges.
+More schools than ever have become test-optional colleges.
 Many test-optional colleges instituted their new testing policies in 2020.
 In large part, this shift originated from the COVID-19 pandemic, when few students could access testing centers.
 Since students could not gather to take the SAT, it made sense that universities would forego any SAT or ACT requirements.

-Testing centers have reopened, but the conversation around the merit of the SAT has continued.
-Most test-optional colleges have agreed to forego SAT or ACT requirements for the next several years, but not forever.
-While these test-optional colleges may choose to make their testing policies permanent, nothing is guaranteed.
+However, testing centers have long since reopened, and the conversation around the merit of the SAT has continued.
+When test-optional policies first came into effect, many test-optional colleges agreed to forego SAT or ACT requirements for a few years, but not forever.
+These test-optional colleges may choose to eventually make these testing policies permanent, however, as we’ve seen, nothing is guaranteed.
+As more schools decide to reverse these pandemic-era policies, the only certainty is that the SAT, ACT, and test-optional policies are all here to stay.

 So, as you plan your university admissions process, always check each school’s website.
 When it comes to test-optional colleges, it’s best to play it safe.